 - Sin is not just a violation of a rule or law, but a negative relationship with and deliberate divorce from God.
 Those who object to Hell as too severe a punishment for sin thus do not understand the meaning of sin.

 Hell would be Disproportionately Populated

-Traditionally, Christians believed that more people went to Hell than to Heaven, even though there was never any census data.
+Traditionally, Christians believed that more people went to Hell than to Heaven, despite a lack of census data.
 Jesus said that the way to Hell is wide and that many find it, but the way to Heaven was narrow and only few find it (MAT 7:13).
 However, this means that Satan is victorious, having won more souls than God.

 There is no Advantage to Believing in Hell